JohnnyKoshev/P2P_System/README.md

 The client code relies on the following dependencies:

 - `matplotlib`: Used for visualizing image files.
-- `pandas`: Used for processing and displaying CSV files.
+- `pandas`: Used for processing and displaying (in the console) CSV files.
+- `json`: Used for processing and displaying (in the console) JSON files.

 The required dependencies can be installed using the following command: